tnmendes/watt/README.md

 4 - Where is the Android App?
 > This app does not exist on Android and there are no plans for development.
 I'm just iOS Developer and I don't have knowledge of Android.

+5 - There's a huge spelling mistake!
+> I'm not native english speaker!
+While this may sound like a bad excuse, it's legit.
+I'm doing my best to write understandable english, but I sometimes fail to notice an error.
+So again, if you happen to find a grammar or spelling mistake, just drop me a note and I'll correct!